Bossier families victims of contractor fraud include a special needs child and veteran with cancer

 “What is the state of your company right now, you said somebody is taking it over?

-“Yeah I’m in the position of selling it.
-That was months ago, I think,” said Steven Cantu over the phone.
+“Yeah, I’m in the position of selling it.
+That was months ago, I think,” said Steven Cantu, in a phone interview.

 “So how does it work if you’re selling your company currently, but you say you’re installing these pools that these people have paid for?”

-Note: UPDATE: Just before 8 p.m.
-Friday, Fabio Cantu, one of the contractors mentioned in this article, was booked into Bossier Maximum Security in Plain Dealing on two counts of home improvement fraud.
-His bail has been set at $125,000.